Photo Credit: Narayan Mahon

 As the head of the Somali army’s Fifth Brigade in the 1980s, Colonel Yusuf Abdi Ali (nicknamed “Tukeh”) terrorized the Isaaq clan in the northwestern region of Somalia, known today as Somaliland.
-One of his victims, Farhan Warfaa, was nearly killed by Tukeh but miraculously survived.
-Decades later, CJA, on behalf of Warfaa, continues to fight to bring his torturer to justice in U.S. courts.
+One of his victims, Farhan Warfaa, was tortured and nearly killed by Tukeh but miraculously survived.
+Decades later, CJA, on behalf of Farhan, continues to fight to bring his torturer to justice in U.S. courts.

 Colonel Tukeh was one of the most ruthless commanders of the 20-year Siad Barre dictatorship and was responsible for the detention, cruel treatment, and death of a great many members of Farhan’s community during the country’s civil war.
 When Siad Barre was eventually overthrown in 1991, Tukeh fled to Canada and later became a permanent resident of the United States.

-In February 2016, the Fourth Circuit ruled that Tukeh is not immune from suit and affirmed that war criminals living in the United States must answer their victims in U.S. courts and upheld Farhan’s claims for torture and attempted extrajudicial killing under the Torture Victim Protection Act.
-Unfortunately, the court affirmed the dismissal of Warfaa’s claims for war crimes and crimes against humanity pursuant to the Supreme Court decision in Kiobel.
+In February 2016, the Fourth Circuit affirmed the lower court’s ruling that war criminals like Tukeh living in the United States must answer their victims in U.S. courts and upheld Farhan’s claims for torture and attempted extrajudicial killing under the Torture Victim Protection Act.
+Unfortunately, the court affirmed the dismissal of Farhan’s claims for war crimes and crimes against humanity pursuant to the Supreme Court decision in Kiobel.
 On June 26, 2017, the Supreme Court denied cert on both issues.

 Now, CJA and pro bono co-counsel DLA PIPER are preparing for trial before the U.S. District for the Eastern District of Virginia starting on May 13 through 16, 2019.
 After years of seeking accountability, our client will finally get his day in court.